python/cpython/Doc/c-api/init.rst

 thread* that initiated finalization (typically the main thread) is allowed to acquire the :term:`GIL`.

-If any thread, other than the finalization thread, attempts to acquire the GIL during finalization, either explicitly via :c:func:`PyGILState_Ensure`, :c:macro:`Py_END_ALLOW_THREADS`, :c:func:`PyEval_AcquireThread`, or :c:func:`PyEval_AcquireLock`, or implicitly when the interpreter attempts to reacquire it after having yielded it, the thread enters **a permanently blocked state** where it remains until the program exits.
+If any thread, other than the finalization thread, attempts to attach a :term:`thread state` during finalization, either explicitly via a :term:`thread state` function, or implicitly when the interpreter attempts yields the :term:`GIL` by detaching the :term:`thread state`, the thread enters **a permanently blocked state** where it remains until the program exits.
 In most cases this is harmless, but this can result in deadlock if a later stage of finalization attempts to acquire a lock owned by the blocked thread, or otherwise waits on the blocked thread.

 Gross?
 Yes.
 This prevents random crashes and/or unexpectedly skipped C++ finalizations further up the call stack when such threads were forcibly exited here in CPython 3.13 and earlier.
-The CPython runtime GIL acquiring C APIs have never had any error reporting or handling expectations at GIL acquisition time that would've allowed for graceful exit from this situation.
+The CPython runtime :term:`thread state` C APIs have never had any error reporting or handling expectations at :term:`thread state` attachment time that would've allowed for graceful exit from this situation.
 Changing that would require new stable C APIs and rewriting the majority of C code in the CPython ecosystem to use those with error handling.